 So with all the choices out there, where do you start?
-Don’t lose your Ujjayi breath (that’s yogi speak for calming inhales and exhales).
-We’ve got your definitive list — plus, tips for identifying the style you might like best.
+Don’t lose your ujjayi breath (that’s yogi speak for calming inhales and exhales).
+We’ve got your definitive list of classes that specialize in yoga for beginners — plus tips for identifying the style you might like best.

 Yoga for Beginners: The 9 Types You Need to Know

 1. Hatha Yoga

 It’s all about the basics in these slower moving classes that require you to hold each pose for a few breaths.
 In many studios, hatha classes are considered a gentler form of yoga.
 However, the Sanskrit term “hatha” actually refers to any yoga that teaches physical postures.
 “It’s a practice of the body, a physical practice that balances these two energies.
 So, in reality, it is all hatha yoga,” Vilella says.

 Best for: Beginners.
 Because of its slower pace, hatha is a great class if you’re just starting your yoga practice.

 Get your flow on in this dynamic practice that links movement and breath together in a dance-like way.
 In most classes, you won’t linger long in each pose and the pace can be quick, so be prepared for your heart rate to rise.
 Teachers will often pump music, matching the beats to the sequences of the poses.